GoogleCloudPlatform/professional-services-data-validator/README.md

 ### Running CLI Validations

 The CLI has several different commands which can be used to create and re-run validations.
-[validation_cli.md](docs/validation_cli.md) provides many examples of how a tool can used to run powerful validations without writing any queries.
+The [Validation CLI](docs/validation_cli.md) page provides many examples of how a tool can used to run powerful validations without writing any queries.

 ### Running Custom SQL Exploration